• Skip to main content

 Nonprofit staff and board are all on the same team, but problems can arise if the roles of team members are unclear.
 In this webcast, PBPA’s Justine Cowan, who has served as both an executive director and a board member herself, will discuss how to navigate the complex board-staff relationship, including: • Key policies that …

-Read moreWebcast: Whose Job is it Anyway?
+Read MoreWebcast: Whose Job is it Anyway?
 Navigating Board-Staff Relationships at a Nonprofit

 How to Help your Nonprofit’s Mission Survive These Tough Times